 - Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
-The key has been removed. - Press the On-Off button (operating element). or - ▶ Press the On-Off button (battery). - ⇒ The indicator will switch on after a few seconds. - ⇒ If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force.
+The key has been removed. - ✓ The drive unit has been inserted on the pedelec. - ✓ The speed sensor is properly connected to the bottom bracket axle and the spoke magnet is in the correct position. - ▶ Press any button on the control panel. - ⇒ The control panel will display the start animation and is ready for operation.

-6.10.2 Waking the drive system
+6.12.2 Switching off the drive system